-I always assumed my prospective client would make their decision without talking to me again.
-That meant I made sure they had all the information I thought they needed to make a decision in my favour.
+I always assume my prospective client would make their decision without talking to me again.
+That means I made sure they had all the information I thought they needed to make a decision in my favour.

 Is it a lot of work to create this kind of copywriting proposal?
-Yes.
+It can be.

 Is it worth it?
 Definitely.